 - What effect does livestock production have on global resources?
 List a few examples.

-How to Start a Meatless Monday Campaign
+Take Action: How to LAUNCH a Meatless Monday Campaign

 Step 1: Decide Who’s Participating